17 April, 2017

 That would have been too easy.

-I tell ya me knees, ankles, and feet hurt from getting the rail diners up the stairs, out on the deck, then running back downstairs to cater food up through me bedroom to the deck where six were seated all in a row.
+I tell ya, me knees, ankles, and feet hurt from getting the rail diners up the stairs, out on the deck, and then running back downstairs to cater food up through me bedroom to the deck where six were seated all in a row.
 They didn't know what to think of this arrangement.
 One rather liked it, the rest . . . not so much.
-They were yelling down at the diners on the deck in conversation so it was rather a loud bit going on.
+They were yelling at the diners on the deck below in conversation, so it was a loud bit going on.

-It was a tight squeeze up there, but I finally got everyone served when I sat down to me own dinner on the deck to be summoned back upstairs because the rail diners needed more cranberry sauce.
+It was a tight squeeze up there, but I finally got everyone served.
+Then, I sat down to me own dinner on the deck, only to be summoned back upstairs because the rail diners needed more cranberry sauce.
 OI!

 We called it.
-An early Easter was had by all, where they all ended up going home and we have lots of cake.
-Yes, dessert was partaken by a few hangers-on from the lower deck who thought it was all very funny.
+An early Easter was had by all, and they all ended up going home, and we had lots of cake.
+Yes, dessert was partaken of by a few hangers-on from the lower deck who thought it was all very funny.
 The upper deck?
 Every single one went home . . . mad and wet.

-How can someone who looks good until he opens his mouth be such a bungling idiot?
-Well, Mam will make sure he doesn't hear the last of it.
+How can someone who looks nice until he opens his mouth be such a bungling idiot?
+Well, Mam will ensure he doesn't hear the last of it.
 Yup.

 But we do have a lovely cake Tonya made.
 See below: